 - … to use distilled, deionized or even bottled water, but never tap water.
 Regular tap water can be very hard, leaving mineral deposits inside the radiator, heater core and engine block.
 When these deposits break off, they can damage the water pump seal.

 5. Do rotate the pump manually

 A lot of mechanics stick to the following procedure: replace the water pump, tighten the bolts, install the belt, tighten the tensioner, refill the cooling system … and start the engine (or just rev it up).
 But coolant takes a little time to get everywhere it’s supposed to be, so the water pump runs dry

 for a few seconds.
 This ruins the seal and heightens the risk of premature leaks or a noisy water pump.
 Instead we’d advise you to ease the car down after you’ve installed a new water pump, refill the cooling system, lift the car back up and manually rotate the pump

 about ten times, all the while making sure it rotates freely.
-Due to this rotating movement, coolant gets sucked into the tiny opening where the sealant should form the mechanical seal, effectively creating a protective film which keeps coolant from spilling out.
+Due to this rotating movement, coolant gets sucked into the mechanical seal component, effectively creating a film, which keeps coolant from spilling out.

 6. Don’t worry about seepage from the weep hole

 Every mechanically driven water pump has a weep hole that might leak a little in the beginning.
 Some seepage from the weep hole

 is completely normal with a new water pump: a mechanical seal has a break-in period of about ten minutes (meaning that it takes about ten minutes of operation for the seal to properly seal itself).
 However, if you still see seepage a few days after you’ve replaced the pump, or if you notice more pronounced seepage or even drips from the weep hole, you do have a problem: these symptoms point to a faulty installation.